Structural insulators and promotors in networks under generic problem-solving dynamics: Results

 To test and quantify the impact of the topology, we use a genetic algorithm (see~\ref{sec:genetic}) that is designed to generate easy and hard-to-solve small-world graphs with a small number of 5 added links.
 A strong difference between the runtimes of the extreme graphs could indicate whether and how the topology affects the runtime.
-Exemplary topologies for the $RR$, as well as the $RW$ heuristic, are presented in Fig.~\ref{fig:genetic_alg}.
-The large difference between the fastest and slowest networks ($120$ vs. $2531$ color changes for $RW$ heuristic, $406$ vs. $1206$ color changes for the $RR$ heuristic) indicates that -- for a fixed number of shortcuts -- the runtimes depend strongly on the shortcuts' positions.
-Additionally, the resulting topologies seem to have characteristic features.
-However, these characteristic features are opposite: Long-range links facilitate a fast solution finding for the $RW$ heuristic but create a difficult-to-solve network for the $RR$ heuristic.
+Results of the network evolution for the $RR$, as well as the $RW$ heuristic, are presented in Fig.~\ref{fig:genetic_alg}.
+The large difference between the fastest and slowest networks ($120$ vs. $2531$ color changes for $RW$ heuristic, $406$ vs. $1206$ color changes for the $RR$ heuristic) indicates that -- for a fixed number of shortcuts -- the runtimes depend strongly on the shortcut positions.
+Additionally, the resulting topologies seem to have characteristic features (see also second column of Fig.\ref{fig:genetic_alg}): Long-range links facilitate a fast solution finding for the $RW$ heuristic, but create a difficult-to-solve network for the $RR$ heuristic.
 Likewise, the easy-to-solve network for the $RR$ heuristic is characterized by maximally short links, whereas for the $RW$ heuristic the short links appear in the difficult graph.